A celebration of girls and women enjoying activity

 Regular population surveillance of physical activity and sedentary behaviour will help to guide local evidence-based policy and practice.
 Our team have extensive experience in physical activity research.

-In partnership with the University of Bristol, we have conducted a study of physical activity levels using activity monitors in over 300 Primary School age children.
+We have conducted a study of physical activity levels using activity monitors in over 300 Primary School age children.
 You can download the results below.